purestorage-partnerconnect/ucs-director-plugin/README.md

 9. *[Optional when deploying/updating to v3.1 connecter]* Go to the Physical→ Storage→FlashArray account’s edit/modify button and provide the correct FlashArray IP Address (For more details check the Troubleshooting section in the User Guide)
-10. **Note:** After Cisco USC Director becomes available, be sure to check that the Pure Storage Connector is Enabled/Active.
+10. **Note:** After Cisco UCS Director becomes available, be sure to check that the Pure Storage Connector is Enabled/Active.

 ##### Capacity and inventory report views
 * Inventory Report